LunchMoneyToken/LunchMoney/README.md

 1. Displays all of the basic information about LMY; including smart contract address, digits ,total supply, ticker, token type and holders
 2. Displays logos related to partnerships and compatible wallets

-### Staking Pages
-1. Users will be able to stake and unstake their LMY at anytime.
-2. Users who stake, will earn a share of the total percentage of LMY staked.
-3. Displays the amount of LMY staked in comparison to the total supply
-4. Users must stake for a minimum of 30 days to earn.

 ### LMY Wallet Page (only visible to the user)